-Home\Educate\Onsite Non-potable Water Systems\Resources for Onsite Non-potable Water Programs
+Home\Educate\Onsite Water Systems\Resources for Onsite Water Programs

 Resources

-Onsite Non-potable Water Systems build upon years of research and collaboration by leading water utilities, public health officials, and national research foundations.
+Onsite Water Systems build upon years of research and collaboration by leading water utilities, public health officials, and national research foundations.
 The materials below include resources to support local implementation of onsite non-potable water reuse programs.
 Check back for updates and publications from the commission.

 National Blue Ribbon Commission Fact Sheet

-A four-page fact sheet discussing the role and activities of the national Blue Ribbon Commission (NBRC) for Onsite Non-potable water systems, relevant regulations across the United States, and more.
+A fact sheet discussing the role and activities of the national Blue Ribbon Commission (NBRC) for Onsite Non-potable water systems, relevant regulations across the United States, and more.

 Technical Resources